exonum/exonum-doc/src/architecture/storage.md

 - System tables are used directly by the Core and provide Exonum operation.
-- Services tables belong to the appropriate service.
+- Services tables are created, maintained and used by the appropriate service.

 Such differentiation corresponds to schemas in the relational database world.
 There may be different tables with the same name, located in the